 What you need in your professional prototyping lab, whether 3D printing or CNC machining, is best determined by your specific product.
 While we hope the information shared here provided some clarity, the truth is both 3D printing and CNC machining can work — or even complement each other, based on your manufacturing needs.

 In fact, there are several cases for When You Should Combine 3D Printing and CNC Machining, primarily due to tolerances, time, and/or a significantly sized workpiece; moreover, “Combining these two processes doesn’t require the complex workflow you might be envisioning.
 Just as importantly, it can deliver several meaningful benefits for your manufacturing company.”

 For a more in-depth discussion about the manufacturing process or combination of processes ideal for your prototyping lab, contact us.
-We’re quick to respond and eager to share our expertise.
+Our application engineer team is ready to share their expertise.